mrevilg/DataVisualization/README.md

 # DataVisualization
-:squirrel: Data Mining project using matplotlib and Pygal
+Data Mining project using matplotlib and Pygal